dancer1325/prometheus/discovery/README.md

   * == SD mechanism
   * use cases
     * custom OR unusual

-    rather than trying to support everything natively (see also, alertmanager webhook, remote read, remote write, node exporter textfile collector)
-* For example anything
-that would involve talking to a relational database should use `file_sd` instead.
+    * talk to a relational database

+* TODO:
 For configuration management systems like Chef, while they do have a database/API that'd in principle make sense to talk to for service discovery, the idiomatic approach is to use Chef's templating facilities to write out a